software-mansion/protostar/website/docs/cli-reference.md

 ```
 Format Cairo source code.
 #### `target STRING[]=['.']`
-Target to format, can be a file or a directory.
+Target to format; can be a file or a directory.
 #### `-c` `--check`
 Run in 'check' mode.
 Exits with 0 if input is formatted correctly.Exits with 1 if formatting is required.
 #### `--ignore-broken`